10 Places to See Holiday Lights Near Asheville, NC

 Most tourists visiting Asheville are more interested in exploring the foodie and art scene, rather than attending holiday events.
 Thus, it’s no surprise that lights are a bit lacking in the region.
 While The Grove is the main place to see Christmas lights, there are a few other displays, namely in Pack Square and Pritchard Park.
 Additionally, there is a big Christmas tree in front of The Grove Arcade building.
 A few must-dos while in the vicinity include shopping for unique holiday gifts at WoolWorth Walk (featuring works from hundreds of local artists), lunch at Chai Pani or Blue Dream Curry house, and enjoying a hot cocoa at French Broad Chocolate Lounge.

-Note: I’ve left out The Biltmore Christmas and NC Arboretum (great during daytime hours) as I feel they are overpriced for what you get.
+Note: I’ve left out Christmas at the Biltmore and NC Arboretum (great during daytime hours) as I feel they are overpriced for what you get.

 Hendersonville Main Street

 The second largest city in Western North Carolina is home to a charming Main Street which is lined with independent shops and restaurants.
 The popular “Home for the Holidays” event lineup draws visitors from around the WNC region.
 In addition to a Christmas parade, tree lighting, and business window decorating contest, the town is alive with sparking lights.
 The large wreaths hanging from the lanterns and small town shops give the Main Street a “Hallmark-like” vibe.
-Stop for a great coffee at Black Bear, shop for old time gifts at Mast General Store, and enjoy fare at a local eatery.
+Stop for a cozy cup of coffee at Black Bear, shop for old time gifts at Mast General Store, and enjoy fare at a local eatery.
 Note – many shops close early, esp on Sunday.
-Plan for shopping before dinner/light viewing.

 Monte Vista Hotel in Black Mountain